daniel7grant/min-sized-crates/README.md

 ## Baseline

-All examples are compiled with --release and --strip enabled.
+All examples are compiled with --release and strip enabled.
 To calculate valid sizes for the crates we look at the size increase from the baseline default "Hello World" crate (355kB).
+This means if a crate builds to 500kB, then it counts as a +145kB increase.

 For all examples, these versions are used (but you are encouraged to repeat these experiment on an OS and version that is important to you):